jormaechea/sls-helper-plugin-janis/README.md

 - `contentBasedDeduplication`: _boolean_ | Specifies whether to enable content-based deduplication.
 - `fifoThroughputLimit`: _string_ | Valid values are `perQueue` and `perMessageGroupId`.
 - `deduplicationScope`: _string_ | Valid values are `queue` and `messageGroup`.

+**Source SNS Topic**
+The `sourceSnsTopic` parameter has the following structure:
+- `name` **REQUIRED** The name of the SNS Topic
+- `filterPolicy` **OPTIONAL** An object defining a [SNS Subscription Policy](https://docs.aws.amazon.com/sns/latest/dg/sns-subscription-filter-policies.html) to apply.
+The policy will be applied to the messages attributes scope, not to the event payload.

 **Returns**: _array_ of Hooks